This article will examine the basic question, “what is a digital photo?”

 The resolution of a digital photo is expressed in terms of "megapixels" which is total number of pixels in the photo.
 So, a photo that is 2048 pixels x 1536 pixels in size, which is a total of 3,145,728 pixels would have a resolution of 3 megapixels.
 A photo that has dimensions of 5184 pixels x 3546 pixels has a resolution of 18,382,464 pixels or 18 megapixels.
 Digital cameras are rated on the resolution of digital photo that they can produce (i.e. an 8 megapixel camera or an 18 megapixel camera).

 Keep in mind that your computer display can only display so many pixels at a time.
-Today's computer display's typically range from 1024 x 768 to 1920 x 1080.
-So, when they are displaying a photo that has larger pixel dimensions than their display, if you're seeing the entire photo, it is being shrunk down to fit your screen.
-Or, if viewed at "life size" (not shrunk) you will have to scroll around to see the entire photo.
+Today's computer displays typically range from 1024 to 4096 pixels wide by 768 to 3072 pixels high, with 1920 x 1080 being the most common.
+So, when you are viewing a photo that has larger pixel dimensions than your display, if you're seeing the entire photo, it is being shrunk down to fit your screen.
+Or, if viewed at "life size" (not shrunk), you will have to scroll around to see the entire photo.

 Back to resolution, there is a great deal of confusion in the digital world regarding the “resolution” of a digital photo.
 As described above the true resolution of a digital photo is simply the photo’s dimensions in pixels.
 The confusion comes about from two other terms, "DPI" which means "dots per inch" and "PPI" which means "pixels per inch," which some photo programs mistakenly call “resolution.”
 DPI is the resolution of a printer which has nothing to do with the digital photo.
 PPI is the resolution of the printed output of a digital photo, not the digital photo itself.
 To further confuse, some people and software info use the term DPI when they really mean PPI.
 For full explanation of this difference see the various DPI/PPI articles in this section (Myth of DPI, What Print Shops Really Want, Changing the DPI.
 A further explanation of digital image resolution is provided below.